LambdaSharp/LambdaSharpTool/Docs/Module-Function-Sources-Schedule.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module - Schedule Function Source Definition
+# LambdaSharp Module - Schedule Source

 See [CloudWatch Schedule Event sample](../Samples/ScheduleSample/) for an example of how to use the CloudWatch Schedule Event source.